mgdesaix/metabarcoding-pipeline/README.md

 First, the raw \*.fastq files **must be in a directory called "01_raw"** AND that directory needs to be in the same directory as the metabarcoding-pipeline scripts.

 The configuration file (`MBpipeline_01_config.txt`) also needs to be edited.
 The configuration file is set up such that there is a multi-line header delineated by rows beginning with "#", followed by rows providing different parameters.
-Each parameter is on its own row and the name to the left of the "=" is *not to be edited* while the value to the right of the "=" is what should be edited.
-The definitions of the parameters for this step are provided below:
+Each parameter is on its own row and the name to the left of the "=" is *not to be edited* while the value to the right of the "=" is what should be edited. *NO SPACES AFTER THE '='!!* The definitions of the parameters for this step are provided below:

 **conda** = The conda environment that has all necessary applications.
 If this was set up using the \*.yml file then it is "MBpipeline"